djcas9/komanda/README.md

 # BETA

-Komanda is not ready for primetime yet but will be very soon.
+Komanda is currently in beta.
+Things may not be perfect but it's pretty solid on the IRC side of things.

 # GUI